 HCF 225 ETIQUETTE: 5 hours.
 Five discussions.
 This course is designed to equip the student with contemporary etiquette appropriate for business and social situations.
-Winter odd years.
+Winter.

 HCT 101 BASIC FASHIONS: 5 hours.
-A study of fashion as a social, economic, and merchandising force; designers, markets, fashion cycles.
+A study of fashions as a social, economic, and merchandising force; designers, markets, fashion cycles.
 Fall odd years.